gdchinacat/reactions/README.md

 else and was deemed a bad idea.
 'And(field_a == 1, field_b == 2)' will have to
 do.
 (I believe python doesn't provide these operators as dunders for performance reasons, which is valid).

+# Licensed under GPL v3
+See the COPYING file for complete details.
+Copyright (C) 2025 Anthony (Lonnie) Hutchinson <chinacat@chinacat.org>

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+# Credits

+The idea for this started as a sleepless sick night after reading https://www.reddit.com/r/Python/comments/1nmta0f/i_built_a_full_programming_language_interpreter/ .
+Thanks to u/HearMeOut-13 for the post that got my mind going down this path.